A Note On Automatic Renewals For JSMineset Premium :: Jim Sinclair's Mineset

 We have had a number of emails regarding automatic renewal billing of JSMineset Premium subscriptions.
 To enable this there was a checkbox that was selected at initial signup.
 It may not have been clear what this was.
 Please accept our apologies if you were affected.

-To disable automatic payments (or to confirm if you are set up on them) please log in to your PayPal account, go to your Profile, and click My money.
-Update your agreement in the “My preapproved payments” section.
+To disable automatic payments (or to confirm if you are set up on them) please log in to your PayPal account, go to Settings, then Payments and then the “Manage preapproved payments” section.
 Please note we cannot do this for you as it is through your own PayPal account.

 If your automatic renewal has been processed and you did not wish to renew, please email us at premium@jsmineset.com for a refund.